tjallingt/react-youtube/README.md

 > * The event's `target` identifies the video player that corresponds to the event.
 > * The event's `data` specifies a value relevant to the event.
 Note that the `onReady` event does not specify a `data` property.

-**Note:** Whenever a new `url` is passed into the component, the previous player is destroyed and a new one created.
-Meaning, if you're storing the player inside of `state`, you'll want to replace it whenever the `onReady` event handler is called.

-**Note:**
-`player.addEventListener`, `player.removeEventListener`, and `player.destroy` are used internally, using these outside the component may cause problems.

 # License

   MIT